cfengine/documentation/guide.markdown

 Take a look at [the CFEngine Guide][Guide] to learn more about CFEngine's architecture and components, as well as how to write policy that can help manage IT systems.

-Check out [Additional Resources][Additional Resources] and the [CFEngine Learning Center][learning center], for more guides, demos, and other resources from our CFEngine staff and our special CFEngine contributors.
+Check out [External resources][External resources], for more guides, demos, and other resources from our CFEngine staff and our special CFEngine contributors.

 ## Use our Help